TimofonicJunkRoom/withLinux/README.md

 [bytefreq.c](./bytefreq.c)
 The Main Bytefreq utility, it supports both serial and parallel count approaches,
 	and the performance of them need to be tested.
+The parallel appraoch is implemented with OpenMP, with juse one "#pragma" added.
 [util/a8lu.c](./util/a8lu.c)
 Convert alphabets between upper and lower case.
 [util/a8shift.c](./util/a8shift.c)